MicroEJ/docs/ApplicationDeveloperGuide/applicationResources.rst

 Fonts
 =====

+..
+Keep this section sync'd with the overview in _section.ui.Fonts

 Fonts are graphical resources that can be accessed with a call to `ej.microui.display.Font.getFont() <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/display/Font.html#getFont-java.lang.String->`_.
 To be displayed, these fonts have to be converted at build-time from their source format to the display raw format by the font generator tool.
-Fonts that must be processed by the font generator tool are declared in MicroEJ Classpath ``*.fonts.list`` files (or ``*.fontsext.list`` for external resources).
+Fonts that must be processed by the font generator tool are declared in :ref:`MicroEJ Classpath<chapter.microej.classpath>` ``*.fonts.list`` files (or ``*.fontsext.list`` for an external resource, see :ref:`section.applicationResources.internal_and_external_resources`).
 The file format is a standard Java properties file, each line representing a ``/`` separated resource path relative to the MicroEJ classpath root referring to a MicroEJ font file (usually with a ``.ejf`` file extension).
 The resource may be followed by optional parameters which define :